DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Introduction

 To evaluate DPNet with D-KalmanNet and DT-MPC algorithms, extensive robot operation system (ROS) experiments are performed.
-We show that DPNet outperforms state-of-the-art planners including RDA \cite{han2023rda}, MPC-D-CBF \cite{jian2023dynamic}, and OBCA \cite{zhang2020optimization} on diverse metrics in Carla simulator~\cite{dosovitskiy2017carla}.
-Ablation studies confirm DT-MPC's superiority over existing auto-tuning MPC, especially in highly-cluttered environments.
-Moreover, evaluations on real-world Doppler LiDAR dataset Aevascene~\cite{aevascenes} demonstrate that D-KalmanNet achieves lowest tracking errors over existing tracking methods including Kalman filter \cite{kalman1960new} and KalmanNet \cite{revach2022kalmannet} across wide execution frequency range (i.e., $1–10$\,Hz), different horizon lengths ($1-10$), and various road scenarios (i.e., \textit{Highway} and \textit{City}).
-It is also found that D-KalmanNet can be executed at $15-100$\,Hz on a low-cost Orin NX 16\,GB chip when tracking up to 10 objects simultaneously.
-To the best of our knowledge, this is the first attempt to integrate Doppler LiDAR with motion planning.
-Our contributions are summarized as follows: \begin{itemize} \item We introduce the Doppler LiDAR to support motion planning designs, resulting in a novel DPNet framework.
-By incorporating the new dimension of Doppler velocity for model-based learning, DPNet can proactively avoid highly-dynamic obstacles. \item We propose D-KalmanNet for obstacle tracking, achieving higher accuracy than existing physical, learning, or hybrid methods, while simultaneously maintaining ultra-low computation cost and high frequency. \item We propose DT-MPC to achieve run-time controller tuning by leveraging Doppler-inferred collision instead of learning from actual collisions. \item We implement the complete DPNet framework, including both D-KalmanNet and DT-MPC algorithms.
+We show that DPNet outperforms state-of-the-art planners including RDA \cite{han2023rda}, MPC-D-CBF \cite{jian2023dynamic}, and OBCA~\cite{zhang2020optimization} on diverse metrics in Carla simulator~\cite{dosovitskiy2017carla}.
+Ablation study and sensitivity analysis confirm DT-MPC's effectiveness and robustness in triggering parameter updates without actual events, especially in cluttered environments.
+Moreover, evaluations on real-world Doppler LiDAR dataset Aevascene~\cite{aevascenes} demonstrate that D-KalmanNet achieves lowest tracking errors over existing tracking methods including Kalman filter \cite{jian2023dynamic} and KalmanNet \cite{revach2022kalmannet} across wide execution frequency range (i.e., $1–10$\,Hz), different horizon lengths ($1-10$), and various road scenarios (i.e., \textit{Highway} and \textit{City}).
+It is also found that D-KalmanNet can be executed at $15-100$\,Hz on a low-cost NVIDIA Jetson Orin NX 16\,GB when tracking up to 10 objects simultaneously.
+To the best of our knowledge, \emph{this is the first attempt to integrate Doppler LiDAR with motion planning}.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce Doppler LiDAR to support motion planner designs, resulting in a novel DPNet framework.
+By incorporating Doppler velocities for obstacle prediction, DPNet can proactively avoid highly-dynamic obstacles. \item We propose D-KalmanNet for obstacle state tracking and prediction by model-based learning, achieving higher accuracy than existing methods while maintaining low computational cost and high frequency. \item We propose DT-MPC for runtime controller tuning by triggering updates from Doppler-inferred collisions. \item We implement the complete DPNet framework for evaluation.
 Extensive results show significant improvements over existing schemes in terms of diverse metrics. \end{itemize}